anthmatic/base-model/readme.md

 `gulp <task>`

 Available tasks:
-- build: Build the project
+- build: Builds the project
 - watch: Builds the project, watches source, live reload
-- push: Pushes your changes to HubSpot
-- pull: Pulls your changes from HubSpot
+- deploy: Uploads new or updated files to your HubSpot portal.
+Note: will update uncommited changes on current working branch.
 - create <asset_type>